ariesmcrae/reactjs-crud-boilerplate/README.md

 * lodash
 * Bootstrap 4
 * Fontawesome: because Bootstrap 4 no longer suppies glyphicons
+* Tether is required by Bootstrap 4
+* jquery is required by Bootstrap 4

 ### Webpack plugins
 * Dynamic HTML generation: html-webpack-plugin